SinanAc/quiz_app/README.md

 # quiz_app

-A simple quiz application using Firebase as backend.
+A simple quiz application using Firebase as backend

-## Getting Started